snapframework/snap-website/templates/docs/tutorials/heist.md

 ## Heist Templates

-Heist is an XML templating engine based loosely on ideas from the Lift Web Framework.
+Heist is a templating engine based loosely on ideas from the Lift Web Framework.
 It functions as a bridge between your web application and its views.
-Heist templates are XML fragments that are not required to have a single root element.
-Heist uses hexpat, a haskell interface to the Expat XML library, for fast XML parsing and manipulation.
+Heist templates are HTML (or XML) fragments that are not required to have a single root element.

 Heist is being developed by the Snap Team in conjunction with Snap, but Heist is a completely standalone library with no dependencies on